mmbman/Katagiri/1986-05-03-Ten-Grave-Prohibitory-Precepts.md

 **Question**: That’s how in the moment, we do not lose contact.

 **Katagiri**: Mmm-hmm.
 That means interdependent, interpenetration, something like that. *A* and *B* are constantly interdependent, interpenetrating at superspeed.
-That you can see, if you stand up in this instant world, instant sphere. *Instant* doesn’t mean instant, *[he chuckles,]* instant means eternal world, the vastness of existence.
+You can see that, if you stand up in this instant world, instant sphere. *Instant* doesn’t mean instant, *[he chuckles,]* instant means eternal world, the vastness of existence.
 But it is a source of your life.
 That’s why I say *instant* or *moment*.
 Let me say *instant*, do you think? *[He laughs.]* Instant: right there.

 And if you stand up there, [there are] two things and more than two, because around the *A* world many beings exist, around the *B* world many beings exist, and those are interdependent, interpenetrating at superspeed.
 So you can see the really beautiful panoramic pictures.

-That is so-called “I use the twenty-four hours,” instead of, “being used by the twenty-four hours.” (*Transcriber’s Note:* This is probably a reference to a saying by Yunmen Wenyan; see [*The Awakening of Faith*: Two Kinds of Nowness](1984-05-14-Two-Kinds-of-Nowness).)
-Usually a human being is *used by* *A* and *B*, they don’t know how to *use* *A* and *B*.
-So if you want to properly use [the] *A* and *B* dualistic world, you have to stand up there, as clear as you can.
+That is so-called “I use the twenty-four hours instead of being used by the twenty-four hours.” (*Transcriber’s Note:* This is probably a reference to a saying by Yunmen Wenyan; see [*The Awakening of Faith*: Two Kinds of Nowness](1984-05-14-Two-Kinds-of-Nowness).)
+Usually a human being is *used by* A and B, they don’t know how to *use* A and B. So if you want to properly use [the] *A* and *B* dualistic world, you have to stand up there, as clear as you can.
 This is awareness.
 If you stand up there, awareness is simultaneously no awareness, [it] drops off.
 But simultaneously awareness is there.
 So awareness [and] no awareness [are] always interdependent.

 **Question**: Then the important thing is how you respond to the awareness.
 If you’re at the partition and you know there’s *A* and *B*, the dualistic way is to say, “Oh, I have to be at *A*,” and get all upset, but the way that you’re talking about is to [instead] put your consciousness into the moment that you’re in, and accept both *A* and *B*.

 **Katagiri**: Yes.
 You should accept, but you shouldn’t be excited too much, you shouldn’t be disappointed too much.
 Not too pessimistic, not too optimistic.
-[We call that] “the Middle Way.”
+[We call that] the Middle Way.
 You should accept *A* and *B* because immediately you can see beautiful pictures, but at that time, that is called *you can use it*, you can handle it.
 But don’t be excited too much.
 So you cannot be optimistic, you cannot be pessimistic... you cannot be neutral. *[He laughs.]* So totally you have to be fully alive, every day, from moment to moment.
-That’s why [Yun Men] says, “Every day is a good day.” (*Transcriber’s Note:* This is probably a reference to *Blue Cliff Record* Case 6.)
+That’s why [Yun Men] says “Every day is a good day.” (*Transcriber’s Note:* This is probably a reference to *Blue Cliff Record* Case 6.)
 “Every day is a good day” means from moment to moment you have to be alive, just like a leaping fish.
 But more or less, we feel pessimistic, and then we are bogged down with pessimism.
-We love the optimistic world, so next moment, we are rushing to the other side, and then we’re excited. *[He laughs.]* So we are always missing the most important point: the Middle Way.
+We love the optimistic world, so next moment we are rushing to the other side, and then we’re excited. *[He laughs.]* So we are always missing the most important point: the Middle Way.

 I don’t mean you should always [be] “calm.” *[He laughs.]* Excitement is always coming up, but within the excitement, how much do you excite?
 This is a question.
 How much?
-I don’t know. *[He laughs.]* If excitement comes up, it’s natural; I don’t mean you *shouldn’t* [be] excited.
+I don’t know. *[He laughs.]* It’s natural for excitement to come up; I don’t mean you *shouldn’t* [be] excited.
 You can see excitement naturally, because it’s dualistic.
 But a question is, how do you accept excitement to the minimum?
 In other words, as simple as you can.

-1:02:22
+#### 1:02:22

 **Question**: Hojo-san?
-One question.
 In what you’re saying about being with the moment rather than attaching with *A* or with *B*, how does it fit in with the sense of sometimes needing ideas to guide you, or ideals?
 Or imagining, say, a social situation in a different kind of way, and working toward that?
 Is that...

 **Katagiri**: Ideal image? [...]

 **Another person**: Kind of your problem solving.

 **Katagiri**: Oh, problem.
 Well, many problems, so it depends on the problem.
 Sometimes small problem and sometimes big problem, and sometimes you can find the solution by yourself, but sometimes you cannot.
-Maybe you have to find the solution with the people together; sometimes it takes a long time.
+Maybe you have to find the solution together with people; sometimes it takes a long time.
 Lots of kinds of problems.
-But even though it takes a long time to solve, anyway from moment to moment, basically your base where you stand up is constantly that sphere I mentioned.
-That sphere where you are neither excited too much nor pessimistic too much.
+But even though it takes a long time to solve, anyway from moment to moment, basically your base where you stand up is constantly that sphere I mentioned, that sphere where you are neither excited too much nor pessimistic too much.

-**Question**: But in that process is there a place for your imagination of an idea.
+**Question**: But in that process is there a place for your imagination of an idea?

 **Katagiri**: Sure, you can use lots of imagination.

 For instance, in my case, I have to talk in English, you know?
 And then if look at myself, this is *big* problem for me, still a problem.
 And then, how can I find a solution to this?
 But basically, I have to stand up always in that Middle Way, constantly stand up.
 And then, I can use lots of ideas.
 [A] beautiful image, so-called “eternal possibility.” *[He laughs.]*

 Do you understand “eternal possibility”?
 A friend said to me, “Katagiri, you are stupid, because you are always awake only when you’re reading a book in English.”
-Not in Japanese; if I started to read the book in Japanese, I started to sleep. *[Laughter.]* But [reading it] in English, I was pretty busy with looking at the dictionary, so I was awake! *[He laughs, and the group laughs.]* So he said, “you’re stupid.” *[He laughs.]* He put me down, and then next scooped [me] up again and said, “But, your capability of English is eternal possibility.” *[Everyone laughs.]* Do you understand?
+Not in Japanese; if I read the book in Japanese, I started to sleep. *[Laughter.]* But [reading it] in English, I was pretty busy with looking at the dictionary, so I was awake! *[He laughs, and the group laughs.]* So he said, “You’re stupid.”
+He put me down; and then next he scooped [me] up again and said, “But, your capability of English is eternal possibility.” *[Everyone laughs.]* Do you understand?
 I didn’t understand at that time. *[Everyone laughs.]* So it’s not criticizing, but it’s not good.
 But it’s not bad. *[He laughs.]* So constantly the Middle Way.

 So I can think.
 I can think of a beautiful, ideal image of my life.
-I don’t think I should handle my life in terms of certain ideas, so-called “I am stupid,” or “I am a particular person.”
-I don’t think it’s necessary to do this.
+I don’t think I should handle my life in terms of certain ideas, so-called “I am stupid,” or “I am a particular person”; I don’t think it’s necessary to do this.
 So constantly we have to think something, we have to stand up in the middle, and also use the [...] ideas.
 But if you start to use ideas, people are always excited too much, or pessimistic, so you cannot do it.
 But [you] experience excitement, many things.

 #### 1:07:32 end of recording